-Any employee of Radius Care who who believes on reasonable grounds that there is, or has been, serious wrongdoing within the organisation is encouraged to report it.
+Any employee of Radius Care who believes on reasonable grounds that there is, or has been, serious wrongdoing within the organisation is encouraged to report it.
 The procedure for advising the Company of a suspected breach is set out in the policy.

 The policy is reviewed every two years.
-It was last reviewed in December 2022.
+It was last reviewed and approved in March 2025.